GreenBConsulting/kindguide/README.md

 we appreciate your help in disclosing it to us in a responsible manner.

 Publicly disclosing a vulnerability can put the entire community at risk.
-If you've discovered a security concern, please email us at wikiworldorder *at* protonmail.com.
+If you've discovered a security concern, please email us at rockhoppers *at* runbox.com.
 We'll work with you to make sure that we understand the scope of the issue, and that we fully address your concern.
-We consider correspondence sent to wikiworldorder *at* protonmail.com our highest priority, and work to address any issues that arise as quickly as possible.
+We consider correspondence sent to rockhoppers *at* runbox.com our highest priority, and work to address any issues that arise as quickly as possible.

 After a security vulnerability has been corrected, a release will be deployed as soon as possible.